 At St Alban’s Catholic Primary School, we understand the contribution of PE and sport to the health and well-being of our pupils.
-That is why we have employed Richard Steadman as a highly skilled Sports Coach, alongside his dedicated team, to work with the children on the playground at lunch time.
+That is why we have employed a highly skilled Lead Sports Coach, alongside his dedicated team, to work with the children on the playground at lunch time.
 They play a variety of team games to build resilience and sportsmanship, keeping them active and healthy.

 In addition, we believe that an exciting, varied PE curriculum, combined with extra-curricular opportunities, can help to promote other valuable qualities such as good discipline, teamwork, communication, perseverance and a drive to succeed.
 We aim to achieve this through a commitment to providing every child with the necessary skills and confidence to participate in sporting activities and in leading a healthy lifestyle.

-MAIN OBJECTIVE: To achieve self-sustaining improvement in the quality of PE and sport in our school.
+Our main objective: To achieve self-sustaining improvement in the quality of PE and sport in our school.